rbisdorff/Digraph3/docSphinx/tutorial.rst

 Solving bipolar-valued kernel equation systems ..............................................

-*John von Neumann* ([SCH-1985]_) showed indeed that the initial kernel *K* of a digraph *G(X, R)* corresponds to the solution of the following dual bipolar fixpoint equation
+*John von Neumann* ([SCH-1985]_) showed indeed that, when a digraph *G(X,R)* is acyclic with a  unique inital kernel *K* characterised by the the membership characteristics vector *Y*, then the following dual bipolar fixpoint equation

      :math:`T^2(Y) \; := \; -\big( -(Y \circ R) \circ R) \; = \; Y\;.`

-admitting a high and a low fixpoint converging both to a unique solution *Y* when *G(X,R)* is acyclic and *K* is its unique kernel.
+will admit a stable high and a low fixpoint solution converging both to *Y*.

-Inspired by this crisp fixpoint equation, we observed that for a given bipolar-valued digraph *G(X,R)*, each of its independent and dominant or absorbent choices *K* in *X* determines an induced partial subgraph *G(X,R/K)* which is acyclyc and admits *K* as unique kernel.
+Inspired by this crisp fixpoint equation, we observed that for a given bipolar-valued digraph *G(X,R)*, each of its independent and dominant or absorbent choices *Ki* in *X* determines an induced partial subgraph *G(X,R/Ki)* which is acyclyc and admits *Ki* as unique kernel.

-Following the *von Neumann* fixpoint algorithm, a similar bipolar-valued extended dual fixpoint algorithm, applied to *G(X,R/K)*, allows to compute the associated bipolar-valued kernel characteristic vector *Y* in polynomial complexity.
+Following the *von Neumann* fixpoint algorithm, a similar bipolar-valued extended dual fixpoint algorithm, applied to *G(X,R/Ki)*, allows to compute the associated bipolar-valued kernel characteristic vectors *Yi* in polynomial complexity.

 **Algorithm**